Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case: Introduction

 \item When $n=2$, the unlabeled directed graph corresponding to a strongly synchronizing automaton over a $2$ letter alphabet either has trivial automorphism group or its automorphism group is isomorphic to the cyclic group of order $2$.
 This gives a new proof of a classic result of Hedlund \cite{Hedlund69} that $\aut{X_{2}^{\N}, \shift{2}} \cong C_2$.
 (Note that in \cite{BoyleFranksKitchens} it is shown that when $n>2$ that $\aut{X_{n}^{\N}, \shift{n}}$ contains a non-abelian free group.) \end{itemize}

 Our next result is the promised embedding of $\aut{\xnn, \shift{n}}$ in $\out{G_{n,r}}$ (given in Section \ref{Section:transducers}).
-Recall that the Higman--Thompson groups $G_{n,r}$, for $1 \le r < n$, are amongst the first examples of finitely presented infinite simple groups (when $n$ is even $G_{n,r}$ is simple otherwise its derived subgroup is simple, see \cite{Higmanfpsg}). \begin{theorem} Let $n\in \N$ be a natural number with $2\leq n$, then $\aut{\xnn, \shift{n}}$ embeds as a subgroup of $\out{G_{n,r}}$. \end{theorem}
+Recall that the Higman--Thompson groups $G_{n,r}$, for $1 \le r < n$, are among the first examples of finitely presented infinite simple groups (when $n$ is even $G_{n,r}$ is simple, and otherwise its derived subgroup is simple, see \cite{Higmanfpsg}). \begin{theorem} Let $1\leq r<n$ be integers, then $\aut{\xnn, \shift{n}}$ embeds as a subgroup of $\out{G_{n,r}}$. \end{theorem}

 We briefly discuss the strategy of the proof.